 Brown University employs students in various administrative and academic departments.
 University Human Resources oversees and manages student employment.
 Please visit their website for information on student work rules and guidelines, as well as information on applying for a job and getting paid.

-The current minimum hourly wage rate paid to students is $10.60/hour.
-This will increase to $11.50 as of October 1, 2020.
+The current minimum hourly wage rate paid to students is $11.50/hour.
+This increased from $10.60 as of October 1, 2020.
 Since pay rates vary depending on the type of job and skills required, many students earn hourly rates that are higher than the minimum.
 Having a job on-campus should not adversely affect academic or personal activities.
 The recommendation is that students work no more than 8 to 12 hours a week.

 Questions or concerns?